-- The final version of IFRS 9 'Financial Instruments' brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
-The Standard supersedes all previous versions of IFRS 9. - IFRS 9 introduces a logical approach for the classification of financial assets, which is driven by cash flow characteristics and the business model in which an asset is held.
+• The final version of IFRS 9 'Financial Instruments' brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39 'Financial Instruments: Recognition and Measurement'.
+The Standard supersedes all previous versions of IFRS 9.

+IFRS 9 introduces a logical approach for the classification of financial assets, which is driven by cash flow characteristics and the business model in which an asset is held.
 This single, principle-based approach replaces existing rule based requirements that are generally considered to be overly complex and difficult to apply.
-The new model also results in a single, forward-looking 'expected loss' impairment model that will require more timely recognition of expected credit losses. - IFRS 9 also removes the volatility in profit or loss that was caused by changes in the credit risk of liabilities elected to be measured at fair value.
-This change in accounting means that gains caused by the deterioration of an entity's own credit risk on such liabilities are no longer recognised in profit or loss. - IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with earlier application permitted, deferred to 1 January 2021 as described below. - IFRS 17 'Insurance contracts' requires insurance liabilities provides a more uniform measurement and presentation approach for all insurance contracts.
+The new model also results in a single, forward-looking 'expected loss' impairment model that will require more timely recognition of expected credit losses.

+IFRS 9 also removes the volatility in profit or loss that was caused by changes in the credit risk of liabilities elected to be measured at fair value.
+This change in accounting means that gains caused by the deterioration of an entity's own credit risk on such liabilities are no longer recognised in profit or loss.

+IFRS 9 is effective for annual periods beginning on or after 1 January 2018, with earlier application permitted.
+The Company has applied the temporary exemption as allowed under the Amendment to IFRS 4 described above, and has therefore deferred the application of IFRS 9 to be concurrent with the effective date of IFRS 17.

+- IFRS 17 'Insurance Contracts' requires insurance liabilities provides a more uniform measurement and presentation approach for all insurance contracts.
 These requirements are designed to achieve the goal of a consistent, principle-based accounting for insurance contracts.
-IFRS 17 supersedes IFRS 4 'Insurance Contracts' and related interpretations and is effective for periods beginning on or after 1 January 2021, with earlier adoption permitted.
-This has not yet been endorsed by the EU. - The Amendments to IFRS 4, entitled Applying IFRS 9 'Financial Instruments' with IFRS 4 'Insurance Contracts', are intended to address concerns about the different effective dates of IFRS 9 and the new insurance contracts standard.
-The Amendments introduce two approaches: an overlay approach and a deferral approach.
-The amended Standard: - gives all companies that issue insurance contracts the option to recognise in other comprehensive income, rather than profit or loss, the volatility that could arise when IFRS 9 is applied before the new insurance contracts Standard is issued.
-The overlay approach is applied when an entity first applies IFRS 9.
+IFRS 17 supersedes IFRS 4 'Insurance Contracts' and related interpretations and is effective for periods beginning on or after 1 January 2022, with earlier adoption permitted.
+This has not yet been endorsed by the EU. - The new IFRS 16 'Leases' brings most leases on-balance sheet for lessees under a single model, eliminating the distinction between operating and finance leases.

-- gives companies whose activities are predominantly connected with insurance an optional temporary exemption from applying IFRS 9 for annual reporting periods beginning before 1 January 2021.
-The entities that defer the application of IFRS 9 will continue to apply the existing financial instruments Standard - IAS 39.
-The deferral approach is applied for annual periods beginning on or after 1 January 2018. - The new IFRS 16 'Leases' brings most leases on-balance sheet for lessees under a single model, eliminating the distinction between operating and finance leases.
 Lessor accounting however remains substantially unchanged (except for a requirement to provide enhanced disclosures) and the distinction between operating and finance leases is retained.
 IFRS 16 supersedes IAS 17 'Leases' and related interpretations.
-IFRS 16 is effective for periods beginning on or after 1 January 2019.
-Early application is permitted for companies that also apply IFRS 15 Revenue from Contracts with Customers. - The amendments to IAS 12 'Income Taxes' clarify that all income tax consequences of dividends (i.e. distribution of profits) should be recognised in profit or loss, regardless of how the tax arises.
+IFRS 16 is effective for periods beginning on or after 1 January 2019 - The Amendments to IAS 12 'Income Taxes' clarify that all income tax consequences of dividends (i.e. distribution of profits) should be recognised in profit or loss, regardless of how the tax arises.
 The Amendments are effective for annual periods beginning on or after 1 January 2019.
 This Standard has not as yet been endorsed by the EU at the date of authorisation of these financial statements.